Classic Mac OS

-Mac OS (originally System Software; retronym: Classic Mac OS) is the series of operating systems developed for the Macintosh family of personal computers by Apple Computer from 1984 to 2001, starting with System 1 and ending with Mac OS 9.
+Mac OS (originally System Software; retronym: Classic Mac OS) is the series of operating systems developed for the Macintosh family of personal computers by Apple Computer, Inc. from 1984 to 2001, starting with System 1 and ending with Mac OS 9.
 The Macintosh operating system is credited with having popularized the graphical user interface concept.
 It was included with every Macintosh that was sold during the era in which it was developed, and many updates to the system software were done in conjunction with the introduction of new Macintosh systems.

 Apple released the original Macintosh on January 24, 1984.
 The first version of the system software, which had no official name, was partially based on the Lisa OS, which Apple previously released for the Lisa computer in 1983.
 As part of an agreement allowing Xerox to buy shares in Apple at a favorable price, it also used concepts from the Xerox PARC Alto computer, which former Apple CEO Steve Jobs and other Lisa team members had previewed.
 This operating system consisted of the Macintosh Toolbox ROM and the "System Folder", a set of files that were loaded from disk.
 The name Macintosh System Software came into use in 1987 with System 5.
 Apple rebranded the system as Mac OS in 1996, starting officially with version 7.6, due in part to its Macintosh clone program.
 That program ended after the release of Mac OS 8 in 1997.
 The last major release of the system was Mac OS 9 in 1999.

 Initial versions of the System Software ran one application at a time.
 With the Macintosh 512K, a system extension called the Switcher was developed to use this additional memory to allow multiple programs to remain loaded.
 The software of each loaded program used the memory exclusively; only when activated by the Switcher did the program appear, even the Finder's desktop.
 With the Switcher, the now familiar Clipboard feature allowed copy and paste between the loaded programs across switches including the desktop.